LMArena: How the Web’s Biggest LLM Leaderboard Works

 - Side-by-Side ≠ Elo: SxS is labeled for audits; only anonymous battles change ratings (see: [2], plus the official [3]).

-- Repo-aware surprises: average overall models can win in RepoChat on your codebase.
+- Repo-aware surprises: average overall models can win in RepoChat on your codebase (especially if your workflow depends on repo-aware code assistants).

 - Latency matters: ask raters to flag when answers are “too slow to be useful.”